CFBSD-Summer2020/HW01/README.md

 # HW01
 ## Xingruo (Summer) Zhang

 ![My Headshot](Xingruo Zhang.png)

 *Education*: I recently graduated from UCLA with majors in Statistics and Economics.
-I will be joinng UChicago for the Public Health Sciences program this fall.
+I will be joinng UChicago for the Public Health Sciences PhD program this fall.

 *Interests*: Below would be a list of things that excite me.